What is Basic HTML Tag?

 6. Tag – p

 The paragraph tag, or the p tag, is used when you want to keep a paragraph of text together.
-This element is block level element, meaning it takes up the width of its parent container.
+This element is a block-level element, meaning it takes up the width of its parent container.
 The ideal use would be when you have a lot of text to display.
 Only global attributes are permitted for this particular element.

 7. Tag – div